The Cottage (film): Plot

 Meanwhile, Andrew and David discover Steven, Andrew's hairdresser, dying from being disemboweled.
 Navigating the woods in search of Peter and Tracey, they stumble across the corpse of Arnie's henchman, dead by a slit throat.
 They arrive at the farm, where they discover a shed full of severed heads.
 The two hurry outside, where the Farmer pins David to the ground with a pickaxe through his leg.
 The Farmer chases down Andrew, viciously attacking him before ripping out his spine.

 Peter comes to, frees himself and crawls to David.
 After making up for a lifetime of squabbling, they vow to fight on and drag themselves into the farmhouse in search of a phone.
 The Farmer soon reappears, tossing Andrew's severed head and spine through the window.
 David attempts to defend his brother, only to be suddenly impaled by The Farmer with the pickaxe.
 Angered, Peter ties a length of rope over the Farmer's neck and begins to strangle him.

 The Farmer tosses Peter down the cellar stair and closes shut the trap door.
 As Peter continues pulling on the rope, the Farmer collapses on the trap door, trapping Peter.
 With nowhere else to go, he descends into the cellar.
 Flicking his lighter, he sees the Farmer's equally hideous wife and daughters surrounding him.
 He resigns to his fate as the lighter goes out and they attack him.

-After the credits, Arnie and his right-hand men arrive at the farm.
-As they step up to the front door, the Farmer suddenly rushes out at them.
-The image freezes as he raises the pickaxe above his head, and the screen fades to black.
+The next morning, Arnie and his right-hand men arrive at the farm.
+As they step up to the front door, the Farmer, armed with the pickaxe, suddenly rushes out at them.